totalite/.github/profile/README.md

 ## CI/CD
 We use github actions as our CI/CD system.
 Every repository that needs to run actions on build or in reponse to an action in git must use github actions to do so.
 We expect repositories to have some of these actions:
-+ `build_test.yml` an action that runs a build (if applicable) linting, unit tests, and integration tests
++ `build_test.yml` an action that runs a build (if applicable), linting, unit tests, and integration tests
   + this should run on push
 + `deploy.yml` an action that deploys the architecture required to run the project.
 For packages this can be omitted
   + this action should run on manual dispatch